orientechnologies/orientdb-docs/Security-OrientDB-New-Security-Features.md

 #### <a id="su-auth"></a>OSystemUserAuthenticator
 The `OSystemUserAuthenticator` supports the new *system user* type that's stored in the system database.

+#### <a id="sk-auth"></a>Symmetric Key Authenticator
+The `Symmetric Key Authenticator` provides support for authenticating users via a shared symmetric key.

+There are two versions of the `Symmetric Key Authenticator`, one that enables authenticating server users and one that enables authenticating system users.

 ### Chaining *Authenticators*
 What's important to note is that the *authenticators* can be thought of as being chained together so that if the first *authenticator* in the list fails to authenticate a user, then the next *authenticator* in the chain is tried.
 This continues until either a user is successfully authenticated or all *authenticators* are tried.
 This "chaining of *authenticators*" is used for authentication, authorization, retrieving HTTP authentication headers, and several other security features.